bqcuong/jrelifix/README.md

 **LyFix** is supported by the [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#5961790384504832) program.

 ## Requirements
-For running tool:
 - **Operating System:** Linux and MacOS (Windows will be supported soon)
 - **Java Runtime:** Oracle JDK 1.8

-For building tool:
-- Requirements as for running tool
 - **Build Tool:** Maven 3.6.0+

 ## Installation